Redshift: Extragalactic observations

 Gravitational interactions of galaxies with each other and clusters cause a significant scatter in the normal plot of the Hubble diagram.
-The peculiar velocities associated with galaxies superimpose a rough trace of the mass of virialized objects in the universe.
+The peculiar velocities associated with galaxies superimpose a rough trace of the mass of virialised objects in the universe.
 This effect leads to such phenomena as nearby galaxies (such as the Andromeda Galaxy) exhibiting blueshifts as we fall towards a common barycenter, and redshift maps of clusters showing a fingers of god effect due to the scatter of peculiar velocities in a roughly spherical distribution.
-This added component gives cosmologists a chance to measure the masses of objects independent of the mass-to-light ratio (the ratio of a galaxy's mass in solar masses to its brightness in solar luminosities), an important tool for measuring dark matter.
+These "redshift-space distortions" can be used as a cosmological probe in their own right, providing information on how structure formed in the universe, and how gravity behaves on large scales.

 The Hubble law's linear relationship between distance and redshift assumes that the rate of expansion of the universe is constant.
 However, when the universe was much younger, the expansion rate, and thus the Hubble "constant", was larger than it is today.
 For more distant galaxies, then, whose light has been travelling to us for much longer times, the approximation of constant expansion rate fails, and the Hubble law becomes a non-linear integral relationship and dependent on the history of the expansion rate since the emission of the light from the galaxy in question.
 Observations of the redshift-distance relationship can be used, then, to determine the expansion history of the universe and thus the matter and energy content.

-While it was long believed that the expansion rate has been continuously decreasing since the Big Bang, recent observations of the redshift-distance relationship using Type Ia supernovae have suggested that in comparatively recent times the expansion rate of the universe has begun to accelerate.
+It was long believed that the expansion rate has been continuously decreasing since the Big Bang, but observations beginning in 1988 of the redshift-distance relationship using Type Ia supernovae have suggested that in comparatively recent times the expansion rate of the universe has begun to accelerate.